Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: Interdiction Problems

 A new formula $\varphi''$ is created from $\varphi'$ in terms of a substitution process: We introduce $2n$ new variables $X^t = \{x^t_1, \dots, x^t_n\}$ and $X^f = \{x^f_1, \dots, x^f_n\}$.
 For all $i = 1,\dots, n$, we substitute each occurrence of some literal $x_i$ by the positive literal $x_i^t$.
 We substitute each occurrence of some literal $\overline x_i$ by the positive literal $x_i^f$.
 All other literals are kept the same.
 A new formula $\varphi'''$ is created from $\varphi''$ by introducing a new variable $s$ and appending the positive literal $s$ to every clause, that is

 Finally, we introduce $n$ new variables $\set{s_1, \dots s_n}$.
 We let $Z = \set{s} \cup \set{s_1, \dots, s_n}$ and define the formula $\psi$ by

 We remark that the newly added elements between $\varphi''$ and $\psi$ form the cheat-detection gadget.
 Finally, we define the set of blockable literals by $B := X^t \cup X^f$ and the number of blockable literals by $t := n$.
 This completes the description of the instance $(\psi, B, t)$. \item[Correctness] Note that Alice can only block the positive literals of $X^t \cup X^f$ because by definition of the comb.\ interdiction problem we have $B' \subseteq B = X^t \cup X^f$.
 Furthermore, we claim that in an optimal game, Alice has to play honestly.
 To prove this, consider the case where both literals $x^t_i$ and $x^f_i$ are blocked or less than $t$ literals in total are blocked by Alice.
 In both cases there is a $j \neq i$ such that Alice blocks neither $x^t_j$ nor $x^f_j$ (due to $|B'| \leq t$ and the pigeonhole principle).
 Hence Bob is able to take both literals $x^t_j$ and $x^f_j$ into his solution.
 This enables Bob to also take both $s_j$ and $s$ into the solution without violating the constraints of $\psi$.
-However, note that in this case $\psi$ is trivially satisfied.
+For all other $p \neq j$, Bob can take the literals $\overline s_p$ into his solution.
+In this case $\psi$ is trivially satisfied.
 We conclude that Alice has to play honestly, i.e. $|B' \cap \set{x^t_i, x^f_i}| = 1$ for all $i = 1,\dots, n$.

-Hence for a fixed honest choice of Alice we obtain a fixed chosen assignment $\alpha(X) \to \bin$ which Bob is forced to take.
+Hence for a fixed honest choice of Alice, we obtain a fixed chosen assignment $\alpha(X) \to \bin^{|X|}$ which Bob is forced to take.
+(More precisely, Bob is forced to take $\overline s, \overline s_1,\dots, \overline s_n$ into his solution.
+Then the cheat-detection clauses are trivially verified.
+The remaining formula does not contain any negative literal $\overline x_i^f, \overline x^t_i$, so we can w.l.o.g.\ assume that under optimal play Bob takes the one from the two positive literals $x^t_i, x^f_i$ that is not blocked by Alice.)
 Following the above restriction, Alices' goal is described by the formula $\neg \exists Y, Z \ \psi(X^t, X^f, Y, Z)$.
-This in the end is equivalent to the formula $\neg \exists Y \varphi'(\alpha, Y)$, since for honest behavior of Alice, there is only one legal, trivial assignment of all variables $s, s_1, \dots, s_n$.
+This in the end is equivalent to the formula $\neg \exists Y \varphi'(\alpha, Y)$, since for honest behavior of Alice, the only way to satisfy the formula is to set $s, s_1, \dots, s_n$ to false.
 We conclude that if $\varphi$ is a yes-instance of $\exists \forall$DNF-SAT, then Alice can play honestly and win the game, hence we have a Yes-instance of \textsc{Comb.
 Interdiction-Sat}.